SupaGrammer/INF1010-Oppgave2-Mengde.java/README.md

 # INF1010-Oppgave2-Mengde.java
-Assignment for creating a generic linked list in Java
+Assignment for creating a class for sets by creating a generic linked list in Java